 Here’s where you will find all of the latest news from Community Care Licensing – reminders on safe sleep for infants, measles and immunizations, the most commonly cited deficiencies, licensing analysts, and much more:

-Community Care Licensing Quarterly Update – Winter/Spring 2015
+Community Care Licensing Quarterly Update – Summer 2015

 Health & Safety reimbursements are now available!

 If you have recently completed CPR, First Aid, or Preventative Health Practices, SFCS may be able to reimburse you for part of those costs.
 This California Department of Education funded opportunity is open to:

 • Licensed Family Child Care Providers and/or their assistants

 • License-Exempt Child Care Providers

 If you have taken, or plan to take, the approved CPR, First Aid, or Preventative Health Practices certification between July 1, 2015 and June 30, 2016, you are invited to apply for this limited funding.

 Reimbursement applications will be processed on a first-come, first-served basis, and will only be available until the funding runs out.
 Applications are available by clicking HERE, or you may get them in our office.
 You may also request that an application be emailed to you by calling Rayma Ware at (707) 864-4634.
 Certain rules and restrictions apply, call for details.

 Note: Providers should also keep in mind that the cost of required training is tax deductible.